Andy HirstPrincipal Consultant

 Prior to the MAA, John worked for NATO as the Principal Engineer responsible for all of the equipment supporting NATO’s Joint Electronic Warfare training.

-John brings a wealth of certification and regulatory knowledge, and will initially focus on delivering key milestones for MOD Project MARSHALL.
+John brings a wealth of certification and regulatory knowledge, and is currently focussed on delivering key milestones for MOD Project MARSHALL.

 Doug FidoePrincipal Consultant

-Doug is a retired RAF Senior Non Commissioned Officer, having spent 22 years working in the Defence and Air Traffic Management (ATM) environments having spent 22 years in the RAF.
-On leaving the RAF, Doug joined BAE Systems as a Project Systems Engineering Manager providing Contractor Logistic Support systems engineer, for a fleet of MOD surveillance systems, and was responsible to ensure that Operational availability was achieved.
+Doug is a Chartered Engineer with significant experience in the Defence and Air Traffic Management (ATM) environments having spent 22 years in the RAF.
+On leaving the RAF Doug joined BAE Systems as a Project Systems Engineering Manager providing Contractor Logistic Support, for a fleet of MOD surveillance systems, ensuring that the Operational Availability continually met the MOD requirement.

-In 2007, Doug joined at HVR Consulting Services (now QinetiQ) where he was responsible for the delivery of a range of both Civil and Military Surveillance and Navigational Aid Safety Assurance documentation including new and legacy Safety Cases and Regulatory/ Interoperability Compliance reports.
+In 2006, Doug joined HVR Consulting Services (now QinetiQ) where he was responsible for the delivery of a range of both Civil and Military ATM Communication, Navigation and Surveillance systems Safety Assurance documentation including new and legacy Safety Cases demonstrating compliance with the Statutory, Regulatory and Interoperability requirements.

-Doug joined Osprey later in 2007 to support and deliver a wide range of aviation projects, including, wind farm mitigation conceptual designs, capability demonstration trials, Safety Assurance and Interoperability where he has demonstrated significant knowledge of the UK and European statutory and regulatory environments.
-Doug has gained significant knowledge of the Utilities Public Procurement Regulations and the Official Journal of the European Union (OJEU) public procurement process, having led a number of civil airports through the successful and unchallenged procurement of a wide range of Air Traffic Management CNS Systems.
+Doug joined Osprey in 2008 to support and deliver a wide range of aviation projects, including, wind farm mitigation conceptual designs, capability demonstration trials, Safety Assurance and Interoperability where he has demonstrated significant knowledge of the UK and European statutory and regulatory environments.
+Doug has gained significant knowledge of the Utilities Public Procurement Regulations and the Official Journal of the European Union (OJEU) procurement process, having led a number of civil airports through the successful and unchallenged procurement of a wide range of Air Traffic Management CNS Systems.